 Sweeney underscores that kids from every community can come and take advantage of Notre-Prom-de-Grâce.
 It’s not just about underprivileged graduates, she explains, it’s more about reduce, reuse, recycle.
 But, yes, it does take the financial burden off the parents.

 This year’s giveaway was as successful as it has always been.
 Local fashion designer Simon Chang even lent a hand.
 “He went into his archive and pulled out a bunch of beautiful dresses for us.”
 Donations came from shops as well as from the community.
 “We have a super good amount, a nice assortment,” Sweeney said.
-“The kids have a lot of choices.”
+“The kids have a lot of choices.” n